Kacianoki/Eternal-Beta-Wiki/docs/en/luanium/guides/intro.md

-# Introduction to ELua
+# Introduction to Luanium
-In this guide you will learn about the major differences between Elua and regular Lua and acquire some basic knowledge, which will help you learn to use the main libraries.
+In this guide you will learn about the major differences between Luanium and regular Lua and acquire some basic knowledge, which will help you learn to use the main libraries.

 ## Major changes
-There are no libraries like `os`, `env` in Elua, and there is no `require` keyword.
+There are no libraries like `os`, `env` in Luanium, and there is no `require` keyword.
 Other libraries and functions are used as a substitute instead.

 ## Basic terms